Graphic design: how to design your book so it is more accessible to people with reading difficulties

-This article is about designing publications that are accessible to people who have reading difficulties caused by dyslexia, limited literacy, or other conditions that make it hard for them to read, concentrate or process information.*
+This article is about designing publications that are accessible to people who have reading difficulties caused by dyslexia, limited literacy, or other conditions or disabilities that make it hard for them to read, concentrate or process information.*

 This article will be of interest to graphic designers and self-publishing businesses like mine.

 * Note: this article is not about how to design books for people who are visually impaired, as I do not have any knowledge of that aspect.